Fans and Fandom

 Texts

-As this is a study of fans and fan works, much of the content will be drawn from online sources.
-We will read derivative fan-fiction and view fanworks available through sites such as Youtube.com, Fanfiction.net, Tumblr.com, and Archiveofourown.org.
-Some of the professionally published primary sources we may look at include: Selections from Beowulf and Grendel Selections from Pride and Prejudice and Pride and Prejudice and Zombies US Copyright, Fair Use, and Intellectual Property Laws Statements from published authors regarding fanfiction, including Diane Duane, Diana Gabaldon, Neil Gaiman, George RR Martin, JRR Tolkien, Joss Whedon
+Primary Sources: As this is a study of fans and fan works, much of the content will be drawn from online sources.
+We will read derivative fan-fiction and view fanworks available through sites such as Youtube.com, Tumblr.com, and Archiveofourown.org.
+We will also look at US Copyright, Fair Use, and Intellectual Property Laws, as well as statements from professional authors regarding fanfiction.

 Requirements